Escambia County assistance programs.

 Free legal aid

-Legal Services of North Florida, Inc. offer pro-bono and free legal assistance for low-income qualified including eviction, foreclosure, predatory lending, payday loans, liens, failure to repair/maintain, divorce, and housing discrimination issues.
+Legal Services of North Florida, Inc. offer pro-bono and free legal assistance.
+There are lawyers and their staff that help low-income qualified residents.
+There may be advice for issues including eviction, foreclosure, predatory lending, payday loans, liens, failure to repair/maintain, divorce, and housing discrimination issues.

 Foreclosure counseling, and debt reduction programs

 Pensacola Office Consumer Credit Counseling Service of West Florida offers numerous types of counseling and advice.
 Receive access to financial planning classes for families and individuals seeking guidance toward financial stability.
-Classes include debt reduction, budget review and planning, credit counseling and recovery, foreclosure prevention, debt management and planning, credit repair, pre-purchase housing counseling, bankruptcy, and the money-smart series.
+Classes include debt reduction, budget review and planning, credit counseling and recovery.
+Other support may be for foreclosure prevention, debt management and planning, credit repair, pre-purchase housing counseling, bankruptcy, and the money-smart series.
 Learn more on non-profit credit agencies.
 Call (850) 434-0268.

 Health and dental care